CoderDojoSV/beginner-web/session4/README.md

 * IE: Tools -> Developer Tools (click on Scripts tab or Console tab, depending on the IE version)

 ## Setting up JSFiddle
-On the leftside of the page, be sure to select "No wrap - in <head>" for the second dropdown under "Frameworks & Extensions."
+On the leftside of the page, be sure to select ``No wrap - in <head>`` for the second dropdown under "Frameworks & Extensions."
 This will ensure that all of your javascript functions and variables will be available after the page is loaded.

 ![JavaScript setting](../screenshots/js-option.png)